FFA animals found dead in Dodge City

 The remains of the animals were found in and around their cages and investigators have not made any arrests.

-Both the Dodge City Police and the Ford County Sheriff’s Department are still investigating.
+Both the Dodge City Police and the Ford County Sheriff’s Office are still investigating.

 As for the students, they just want to get back to their FFA projects.